 Look for ways to simplify daily and weekly tasks.

 Chances are you have at least one classroom system that has more steps than it needs to.
 Identify one thing in your classroom you can simplify or make easier on yourself without a major negative impact on your instruction.
 Do you have to use today’s homework answers for tomorrow’s quiz?
 Do you have to make notes about every kid’s behavior in real time on that new online tracking system?
 Keep in mind that if you’re not keeping up with a system because it’s so complicated, then anything that allows you keep up with it is a positive, not a negative.

 Use classroom jobs to your advantage.

 That list of classroom jobs is not just to make students feel important.
 You really do need someone to change the date on the calendar and water the classroom plant.
 (True story: I had a plant in my class that was dying, and a kid, Jose L., voluntarily took it over.
-He watered it, pruned dead leaves, etc. and it sprung back to life, thriving throughout the rest of the year.
-Then, the last day of school, it died in my car on the way home.)
-A job that feels tedious when combined with all your other teaching duties might no big deal – or even fun – for a student.
+He didn’t offer to do this so much as just started doing it without asking because he just couldn’t stand to see the plant dying on the windowsill.
+He wasn’t really supposed to get out of his seat during class, but I never said anything about it because he was not disruptive and also, that dying plant was depressing me.
+Throughout the year, he watered it, pruned dead leaves, etc. and it sprung back to life, thriving throughout the rest of the year.
+Then, the last day of school, it died in my car on the way home.
+At least, that’s how I remember it.)
+A job that feels tedious when combined with all your other teaching duties might no big deal—or even fun—for a student.

 Incentivize students to remember things for you.

 Anything a free computer program can do for you, you might not want to do yourself.
-Just make sure to choose technology that truly makes your life easier.
-If it adds extra steps, you might be back at step one.
+Just remember that technology often requires an upfront investment of time.
+With that in mind, try to choose technology that truly makes your life easier.
+If it adds extra steps or introduces new headaches, you might be back at step one.